syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 {% previewsample "page.domainurl/code-snippet/grid/grid-customize-column" %}
 {% endif %}

-## Font customization
+## Font and color customization

+The Syncfusion ##Platform_Name## Grid control provides the ability to customize the font in the exported PDF document.
+This feature allows you to control the appearance and styling of the text in the exported file, ensuring consistency with your application's design.

 ### Default fonts

-By default, grid uses `Helvetica` font in the exported document.
-You can change the default font by using `pdfExportProperties.theme` property.
-The available default fonts are,
+By default, the Grid uses the **Helvetica** font in the exported document.
+However, you can change the default font by utilizing the [pdfExportProperties->theme](../../api/grid/pdfExportProperties/#theme) property.
+The available default fonts that you can choose from are:

 * Helvetica
 * TimesRoman